 Training my Chocolate Lab

-I have therefore had to spend a bit more time ‘proofing’ basic obedience than I would with one of my yellow or black American Labs.
+I therefore had to spend a bit more time ‘proofing’ basic obedience than I would with one of my yellow or black American Labs.
 And I had to make a special effort to ensure that she is not allowed to interact with visitors until she was sitting calmly.
 You may find you have to do the same with your dog.

-On the plus side, I have had to spend less time socialising Rachael than I would with a field bred lab.
-As she takes everything in her stride.
+On the plus side, I had to spend less time socializing Rachael than I would have with a field bred lab.
+As she took everything in her stride.

 Caring for an old Chocolate Lab

-If your chocolate friend is quite heavily built as many chocolates are, you need to be extra careful to keep an eye on his weight as he ages.
+If your chocolate friend is heavily built as many chocolates are, you need to be extra careful to keep an eye on his weight as he ages.
 More weight means more stress and strain on joints, this can aggravate problems like arthritis.

 The Labrador Site Founder

 Pippa Mattinson is the best selling author of The Happy Puppy Handbook, the Labrador Handbook, Choosing The Perfect Puppy, and Total Recall.

 She is also the founder of the Gundog Trust and the Dogsnet Online Training Program